 - Proper Redirection

 - More content is equal to top SERP

 - Link related contents

 A site built on a structure provides good user experience.
 It helps visitor and search engines in finding relevant information.
 Beside this, internal linking of related products and other pages of your store helps to easily index pages of your ecommerce site.
 Proper structured websites help search engine crawlers to find your site pages.

 6. Structured data

 Structured data is now a necessity for every online business.
-For successful SEO, you need to create a proper structure for data too.
+For successful ecommerce SEO, you need to create a proper structure for data too.

 Its benefits are increased Conversion Optimization, CTR, improved SERP indirectly, reduced Bounce Rate, and increased User Engagement.